Sniffles and the Bookworm

 Bozo starts to sniff and immediately finds a new type of creature that camouflages itself as humanoid footprints.
 It works great when actual footprints are nearby.
 Bozo is lucky he found the last of them!
 While following the fauxprints (Podiprintus incognito) Bozo walks between some fascinating tree trunks.
 I know I saw a similar gag in the Mickey cartoon “The Moose Hunt”.
 I’d be happy to call it a coincidence, if the sauropod didn’t start sniffing along after.
 This is an homage!
 And a scientific breakthrough!
 An extant madeupasaurus!
 The only thing bigger would be finding a live coelacanth.

 As Bozo flees, it happens to come across the real inhabitants of this land: humans.
 Humans that still display some animalistic characteristics, such as burying bones.
 I wasn’t entirely sure if it was supposed to be a dog with a human face or not, until it refused to get a whiff of Bozo’s scent glands.
 (Hey, it looked like that was where Mr. King was going with this.)
 Bozo isn’t a thief, and tries digging up something for himself.
-The bone he finds still has a majority of its friends with it, and he ends up trapped under the rib-cage.
+The bone he finds still has a majority of its friends with it, and he ends up trapped in a rib cage.

 Buddy to the rescue.
 (He’s been documenting plants.)
 Help the poor puppy out, would ya?
 Those whines sound too authentic to be funny.
 Once he’s taken care of it, Buddy finally catches sight of the human.
 Forgetting any trepidation he had earlier, Bozo gives chase.
 Turns out, running on all fours was the most natural way these people could have evolved.
 It not only makes them twice as fast, but keeps them from developing tools.
 The first step towards war.